Masters funding and scholarships

 There are many ways you can fund your studies.

-Funding at postgraduate level is different to undergraduate, and many students choose to seek funding from a variety of sources.
+Funding at postgraduate level is different to undergraduate, and many students seek funding from a variety of sources.
 It’s a good idea to plan financially before starting your course.

 Top tips for funding your Masters

-Read our article to discover how you can create your own personalised funding package and make your Masters a reality.
+Read our article to discover how to create your own personalised funding package and make your Masters a reality.

 University scholarships and funding